vdlad/whitebox_inversion/README.md

 # Whitebox Inversion

 This project implements a white-box inversion attack on language models.
+Right now contains a PGD implementation, but working on adding more!

 ## Project Structure